-With over 11 million in new contracts signed and about $1.5 trillion dollars awarded each year, the U.S. government is the largest purchaser of goods and services in the world.
-In FY 2012 alone, the government awarded just under $90 billion in contracts to small business and agencies.
-All of this means there are plenty of opportunities for private business to tap into the steady revenue stream that only the U.S. government can provide.
+With over 11 million new contracts signed and $1.5 trillion dollars awarded each year, the U.S. government is the largest purchaser of goods and services in the world.
+In 2012 alone, the government awarded just under $90 billion in contracts to small businesses and agencies.
+This means there are plenty of opportunities to tap into the steady revenue stream that only the U.S. government can provide.

-While there are several ways to find government contracts (check out GSA.gov’s Seek Opportunities article) when you do find the right opportunity for your business or agency you’re still tasked with having to research and submit a winning bid.
-The bid process may seem overwhelming at first but here are six keys to improving your chances of winning government contracts:
+While there are several ways to find government contracts (check out GSA.gov’s Seek Opportunities article), when you find the right opportunity for your business or agency, you’re still tasked with researching and submitting a winning bid.
+The bid process may seem overwhelming at first, but here are six keys to improving your chances of winning government contracts:

 Register with the System for Awards Management (SAM).
-Government agencies more often than not require you to register with SAM website before you are allowed to conduct business with them.
-It collects all of your business or agency’s details and validates, stores and disseminates this data to several federal agencies.
-In addition, you are added to the bidders’ list which is also used by federal offices to solicit bids from prospective vendors and contractors.
+Government agencies, more often than not, require you to register with the SAM website before allowing you to conduct business with them.
+This system collects all of your business or agency’s details and validates, stores and disseminates this data to several federal agencies.
+In addition, you are added to the bidders’ list which is also used by federal officers to solicit bids from prospective vendors and contractors.

 Know all of the key players who will be evaluating your bid.
 In business, networking is an extremely valuable method of making your brand stand out above the rest; in government business, this practice is no different.
-It’s important to spend time throughout the year attending procurement processes and seminars.
-Building relationships with key government decision makers goes a long way when it comes to setting yourself apart from the competition.
+It’s important to spend time throughout the year attending procurement seminars.
+Building relationships with government decision-makers goes a long way when you want to set yourself apart from the competition.
 It also gives you an inside scoop on how the government spends its money.

 Research the government agency’s needs.
 Government contracts at local, state, and federal levels vary in award amount, the scope of work, and length of time.
 You want to take the time to review the RFP or bid opportunity thoroughly and understand what the awarding agency wants.
 Remember that the government solicits bids in order to find solutions to a very specific need, whether it’s a service or product.